logo

 Mrs. Pilkington Knits - a sweet blogger with the most beautiful children.

 Nona Knits - this blog is loaded with well-photographed knitting technique studies.
-You would to well to absorb a lesson bent over Nona's knee.
+I'm so glad she's finally back!

 Poor Miss Finch - Miss Finch has got a lot of knitting time on her hands, when they're not full of baby.